do-community/cloud_haiku/_haikus/2023_hack_github.md

 ---
 layout: haiku
-title: I can do it !!
+title: I can do it
 author: Sabih
 ---

-Do whatever you want <br>
+Silent moon above, <br>
-just focus<br>
+Whispers in the night's embrace, <br>
-, contribute and be consistent on your goals  <br>
+Dreams in soft moonlight. <br>